-Theorem 4.5.
-Let $f: M \to N$ be a proper C^{∞} stable map of an orientable 4manifold M into a 3-manifold N. Then, every singular fiber of f is equivalent to the disjoint union of one of the fibers as in Fig. 8 and a finite number of copies of a fiber of the trivial circle bundle.
+Theorem 3.5.
+Let $f: M \to N$ be a proper C^{∞} stable map of an orientable 4manifold M into a 3-manifold N. Then, every singular fiber of f is equivalent to the disjoint union of one of the fibers as in Fig. 3.4 and a finite number of copies of a fiber of the trivial circle bundle.
+Furthermore, no two fibers appearing in the list are equivalent to each other even after taking the union with regular circle components.